Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 - [How to get URLs for products](https://developers.ecwid.com/api-documentation/products#q-how-to-get-urls-for-products)
 - [How to get URLs for categories](https://developers.ecwid.com/api-documentation/categories#q-how-to-get-urls-for-categories)

+#### Q: How can I imrpove SEO if I can't change the server settings?

+SEO-friendly URLs require changes on the server to enable them.
+If you don't have access to those settings, please see the [query-based URL schema](https://developers.ecwid.com/api-documentation/seo#query-based-urls) below.

 ### Canonical URLs

 Canonical URLs on an HTML web page help the website's search rankings.
 When a website has multiple pages for a single content, you can specify a single canonical URL for search engines to use when referring to all those pages.
 This way, you can avoid having duplicate results in the search results thus improving the search engine rankings of your website pages.